LouisFaure/pleorchis_project/README.md

 #### Generate read stats

 > **Warning**
-:warning: This part will take a very long time to run, as it will download the whole nucleotide database from ncbi!
+This part will take a very long time to run, as it will download the whole nucleotide database from ncbi!

 ```bash
 snakemake -j 40 contigs_500-Sailors_S2_L002-fcounts_classified.csv \